-- Pole Dancing Lessons
+Pole Dancing Lessons

 Pick a couple of activities you think the bride would enjoy most, and don’t try to cram too much in!
 Trying to squeeze too much in can add some stress on the day, and can stretch the budget a little tight.

-Choosing a hen party theme
+Step 9.
+Choose a hen party theme

+If you want to create a unique hen party that your hens won’t forget in a hurry, why not pick a hen party theme?
 Themes are a great way to keep your hens engaged, and they are great fun!
 They can also help you decide activities that can be related to your themes.

 Here are some hen party themes that we love: